-Work Order Description Content Demolition and The scope of work for the demolition and any abatement work of Abatement of the storm-damaged home which were agreed upon between Storm-Damaged the Construction Manager and Program Staff during the scope Home Scope Work walk.
-The scope of work shall define if there are any abatement activities to be performed.
+Work Order Description Content Demolition and The scope of work for the demolition and any abatement work of Abatement of Hurricane- between the Construction Manager and Program Staff during the Damaged Home scope walk.
+The scope of work should define if there are any Scope Work abatement activities to be performed.
 Demolition and abatement work will be scoped using the Program's unit prices included in each Construction Manager contract signed with PRDOH.
-The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of the Change Order to the Work Order.
-"Model Home" The scope of the "model home" to be built as a replacement of Construction the storm-damaged one in the purchased vacant lot, including Scope of Work the design options selected by the homeowner during the pre- construction conference.
+The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of the Scope Change to the Work Order.

+Work Order Content Description "Model Home" Construction Scope of Work The scope of the "model home" to be built as a replacement of the hurricane-damaged one in the purchased vacant lot, including the design options selected by the homeowner during the pre-construction conference.
 It may also include any accessibility accommodations when applicable.
 Scope and costs of "model homes" are pre-established at request for proposals processes performed by the PRDOH.
-The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Change Order to the Work Order.

-Work Order Content Description Site Scope of Work The scope for any site work that is not a part of the "model homes" physical structure, nor a part of the demolition and abatement work of the storm-damaged home.
+The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of a Scope Change to the Work Order.
+Site Scope of Work The scope for any site work that is not a part of the "model homes" physical structure, nor a part of the demolition and abatement work of the hurricane-damaged home.
 This work will typically include grading, excavation, driveways, sidewalks, and other utilities.
 The cost of site work will be determined using the Program's unit prices included in each Construction Manager contract signed with PRDOH.
-The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of the Change Order to the Work Order.
-Timeframe for Completion The allowed time for the Construction Manager to complete the design, permitting, abatement, and demolitions works at the storm-impacted home, as well as the allowed time for the Construction Manager to complete the design, permitting, site work, and "model home" construction works to replace the storm-damaged one.
+The Construction Manager may not perform any work outside of the approved scope of work without prior authorization by means of the Scope Change to the Work Order.
+Timeframe for Completion The allowed time for the Construction Manager to complete the design, permitting, abatement, and demolitions works at the hurricane -impacted home, as well as the allowed time for the Construction Manager to complete the design, permitting, site work, and "model home" construction works to replace the hurricane -damaged one.
 Base timeframe for completion of all work will be included in each Construction Manager contract signed with PRDOH.
-Additional time may be allowed through the issuance of a properly executed Change Order to the Work Order.
-The Construction Manager must demonstrate the existence of extraordinary conditions that justify any additional time to be awarded by means of the Change Order.
-Non-compliance with the established timeframe may result in the application of liquidated damaged to the Construction Manager.
+Additional time may be allowed through the issuance of a properly executed Scope Change to the Work Order.
+The Construction Manager must demonstrate the existence of extraordinary conditions that justify any additional time to be awarded by means of the Scope Change.
+Noncompliance with the established timeframe may result in the application of liquidated damaged to the Construction Manager.